hayanisaid/React-Native-developer-roadmap/README.md

 # React Native developers to follow

 It's important that you always keep up-to-date with React Native news and learn new things to grow your skills.
-Here are some folks in the React Native community that will benefit you in your React Native journey:
+Here are some folks in the React Native community that will benefit you on your React Native journey:

 - 🔸 [William Candillon](https://medium.com/@wcandillon)
 - 🔸 [Aman Mittal](https://blog.logrocket.com/author/amanmittal/)